mmxw11/cybersecuritybase-project/README.md

 1. Open the app in your browser (localhost:8080 default).
 2. Sign in.
-3. Choose a bank account from the list and click it.
+3. Choose a bank account from the list and open it.
 4. Go to the Transfer funds section
 5. Choose your target’s bank account from the “Transfer to” list.
 6. Use smallest value possible (0.01) for the amount.
 We don’t want to give our victim free money.